Use Rust SDKs generated in Postman

 This guide provides instructions for using Rust SDKs generated by Postman SDK Generator.
 It covers how to import the SDK into your project, run example code, and best practices for using the SDK effectively in your applications.

 The Postman SDK Generator creates Rust SDKs with type-safe models, service modules for API endpoints, comprehensive error handling with Result<T, E>, async/await support using Tokio, and extensive documentation to help you integrate with your API quickly and efficiently.
-Models leverage serde for JSON serialization/deserialization and provide compile-time type safety with Rust’s powerful type system.
+Models leverage Serde for JSON serialization/deserialization and provide compile-time type safety with Rust’s powerful type system.

 SDK structure